andrerodi/androd-webserver/static/projects/2_hahn_1.md

-# For HAHN Automation @ Continental AG Villingen Schwenningen
+# Commissioning @ Continental AG Villingen Schwenningen

+## TIA Portal | C\#

-Commissioning of automation processes w/ TIA Portal for KITAS4 tachograph
+--- Commissioning of automation processes w/ TIA Portal for KITAS4 tachograph

-Commissioning of customer MES according to specification
+--- Commissioning of customer MES according to specification

-Writing and commissioning of the VDO OT-to-IT interface testing software implementation
+--- Writing and commissioning of the VDO OT-to-IT interface testing software implementation

-Writing and implementing a C# tool to retrieve temperature data and relay it to a PLC via a TCP socket
+--- Writing and implementing a C# tool to retrieve temperature data and relay it to a PLC via a TCP socket

-Writing and commissioning (on-premise) of an UR-Robot communication function block
+--- Writing and commissioning (on-premise) of an UR-Robot communication function block

-Complete rewrite of multiple buggy function blocks (on-premise) { there where a metric s#!t ton of those }
+--- Complete rewrite of multiple buggy function blocks (on-premise) { there where a metric s#!t ton of those }

-Implementing a basic version of my bachelor thesis for a paletting system to help workers making better informed decisions when to change over a palette
+--- Implementing a basic version of my bachelor thesis for a paletting system to help workers making better informed decisions when to change over a palette